EV Charging Apps for EVs in Australia

 Best EV charging apps in Australia vary by state.

-I use 6 apps regularly, they are PulgShare, Tesla, Chargefox, Evie, Jolt and Exploren.
+I use 8 apps regularly, they are PlugShare, Tesla, Chargefox, Evie, Jolt, Exploren, BP Pulse and Ampcharge.

 Below I’ve listed all EV charging networks in Australia I know of with links to the Apple App Store and android Google Play Store below.

-PlugShare – The App to Locate All Chargers
+PlugShare – An App to Locate All Chargers

 PlugShare has an app on Apple or Android with locations of all kinds of EV charging network chargers and their details https://www.plugshare.com/ PlugShare is owned by EVGo Inc, one of the USA’s largest EV charging companies https://investors.evgo.com/overview/default.aspx